“We’ve got to raise awareness. We all have to do something about it. We can’t leave it to somebody else.”

 What is Redbridge Together?

-Redbridge Together is a collaborative effort led by local charities, businesses, the London Borough of Redbridge and The Ilford Recorder with the aim to rebuild lives of rough sleepers in the borough.
-We want everyone in the borough to get involved.
+Redbridge Together is a collaborative campaign started by local charities, businesses, the London Borough of Redbridge and The Ilford Recorder with the aim to rebuild lives of rough sleepers in the borough.
+Together, we can rebuild the lives of those without a home in Redbridge.

 Our aim is to initially fundraise £50,000 to support rough sleepers, but our ultimate ambition is to raise £500,000.
 The money raised will be donated to local charities The Salvation Army and The Welcome Centre to support a long-term solution to help people off the streets and the short-term needs people face today.